-Everything about Chateau La Gaffeliere St. Emilion, Premier Grand Cru Classe B, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau La Gaffeliere St. Emilion, with wine tasting notes, and wine with food pairing tips.
+Learn the best vintages, a history of the property, information on the vineyards, and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau La Gaffeliere History, Overview

-The fifteenth century Bordeaux chateau of La Gaffeliere might not have always been a winery.
-In fact, the chateau could of been used for a completely different purpose.
+The fifteenth-century Bordeaux chateau of La Gaffeliere might not have always been a winery.
+In fact, the chateau could have been used for a completely different purpose.
 It is possible that the chateau might have been a gaffeliere.
 A gaffeliere is translated from ancient French to a leper colony.

 Under the Malet-Roquefort family, for a period of time, the estate was known as La Gaffeliere Naudes.
 Until 1961, the wines of La Gaffeliere Naudes were outstanding.
-For consumers seeking older Bordeaux, they can often be found at low prices in the marketplace.
-Eventually, the name of the estate changed and was shortened to just Chateau La Gaffeliere.
+For consumers seeking older Bordeaux, these can often be found at low prices in the marketplace.
+Eventually, the estate’s name changed and was shortened to just Chateau La Gaffeliere.

-The wines of Chateau La Gaffeliere during the 1980’s were moderate at best.
+The wines of Chateau La Gaffeliere during the 1980s were moderate at best.
 It was not their best period, even though at some point during that decade, that is where a young Alexandre Thienpont learned his trade.
-Alexandre Theinpont is better known for the chateau he owns in Pomerol, Vieux Chateau Certan.
+Alexandre Thienpont is better known for the chateau he owns in Pomerol, Vieux Chateau Certan.

 Chateau La Gaffeliere Vineyards, Terroir, Grapes, Winemaking

-Serving and Decanting Chateau La Gaffeliere with Wine, Food, Pairing Tips
+Serving Chateau La Gaffeliere with Wine, Food, Pairing Tips

 Château la Gaffelière Wine Tasting Notes